edaa-org/pySystemRDLModel/README.md

 Projects reading from source files can derive own classes and implement additional logic to create a concrete language model for their tools.

-Projects consuming pre-processed System Verilog data (parsed, analyzed or elaborated) can build higher level features and services on such a model, while supporting multiple frontends.
+Projects consuming pre-processed SystemRDL data (parsed, analyzed or elaborated) can build higher level features and services on such a model, while supporting multiple frontends.